 What length of course is best for you?

-For some people, a short 7-8 day course is sufficient to grasp all of the material for the NLP Practitioner or Master Practitioner Certification in Singapore.
+For some people, a short 7-8 day course is sufficient to grasp all of the material for the NLP Practitioner or Master Practitioner Certification.
 Due to work constraints or other commitments, some people can only afford to take off this time to dedicate to self-development.
-For others, the full 18-day course is better.
+For others, the full 18-day NLP Training in Singapore is better.
 The longer courses allow you more time to practice the material you are learning as well as integrate those things into you daily life.
 Only you know which is the best way you learn.
 The other important thing to consider is the time away from family and friends.
 Normally, shorter courses will include weekends in their training schedules as well as homework to do in the evening whereas some of the longer courses give you the weekends off and do not have extra homework.

 What is your learning style?